 Following the family’s ruin, they are forced to move to the countryside and eke out a meager living on a small farm.
-While the rest of the children are less than pleased about this change of scenery, Belle, our pure hearted heroine, is content with the simplicity found in their new home.
+While the rest of the children are less than pleased about this change of scenery, Belle, our pure-hearted heroine, is content with the simplicity found in their new home.
 One day, however, their father learns that one of his ships survived with its cargo intact.
 Exhilarated that the family has been saved from ruin, the father immediately travels to the nearest port to regain his family’s fortune.
 With him is a list of everything his daughters requested he bring back for them now that they will once again be respectable members of society.
-In a sad turn of fate, he learns that they are indeed not saved, as the cargo is barely enough to pay off his remaining debts.
+In a sad turn of fate, however, he learns that they are indeed not saved.
+The cargo is barely enough to pay off his remaining debts.

-Dejected he begins his journey home, but becomes lost along the way.
-Amidst a blinding blizzard he somehow finds himself in the magical domain of the Beast (Vincent Cassel – Black Swan) where he is gifted with everything his daughters asked for except Belle’s rose.
-Upon leaving the castle he sees a beautiful rose and takes one to bring back to Belle.
-Mere seconds after plucking the rose he is attacked by the Beast, who sentences him to death for his thievery.
+Dejected, he begins his journey home but becomes lost along the way.
+Amidst a blinding blizzard, he somehow finds himself in the magical domain of the Beast (Vincent Cassel – Black Swan).
+Here, he is gifted with everything his daughters asked for except Belle’s rose.
+Upon leaving the castle, he sees a beautiful rose and takes one to bring back to Belle.
+Mere seconds after plucking the rose, he is attacked by the Beast, who sentences him to death for his thievery.
 As most of you probably already know, Belle ends up taking his place and then the real fun begins.

-Vincent Cassel plays a convincing Beast, exuding a sense of self-loathing due to his form, as well as a deeper layer of pain and loneliness.
+Vincent Cassel plays a convincing Beast.
+He exudes a sense of self-loathing due to his form, as well as a deeper layer of pain and loneliness.
 His performance as the Beast was enjoyable, but I actually found myself more drawn to him in his role as the Prince before he became a Beast.
 The film contains an elaborate back-story explaining how the Beast came to be cursed.
-Through a number of Belle’s dream sequences the audience learns that the Beast used to be a noble prince, beloved by his people.
+Through a number of Belle’s dream sequences, the audience learns that the Beast used to be a noble prince, beloved by his people.
 His one flaw is his obsession with hunting down a rare golden deer.

-So, if you want to see a visually stunning movie that literally transports you to another world, and can look the other way when it comes to the romance between Belle and the Beast, then I would highly suggest giving this movie a chance.
+So, if you want to see a visually stunning movie that literally transports you to another world, and can look the other way when it comes to the romantic development between Belle and the Beast, then I would highly suggest giving this movie a chance.

 “In vain have I struggled.
 It will not do.
 My